castaway/dbix-class-book/chapters/03-Describing-database.md

 Pre-requisites
 --------------

-Examples given in this chapter will work with the one-file database [SQLite](http://www.sqlite.org), which can be installed for Perl by installing the CPAN module [DBD::SQLite](http://search.cpan.org/dist/DBD-SQLite).
+Examples given in this chapter will work with the one-file database SQLite[^sqlite], which can be installed for Perl by installing the CPAN module DBD::SQLite[^dbdsqlite].

 You should already know what a database is, and understand the basic SQL operation CREATE TABLE, refer to [](chapter_02-databases-design-and-layout)